Escape from Tarkov. Raid. | Box Office Buz

-In the film adaptation by Director Anton Rosenberg, the audience opens the world of the game and the armed conflict that occurred in the Norvinsk region, a special economic zone on the border between Russia and Europe.
-The main operating parties are two private military companies – USEC and BEAR, commencing fierce battles, including the fights with the remaining gangs in the city called Scavs.
-The protagonist is in the occupied city of Tarkov, the exits of which are blocked by UN peacekeepers and Russian military troops.
+In the film adaptation of the director Anton Rosenberg, the world of the Escape from Tarkov universe and the armed conflict that took place in the Norvinsk Region, a special economic zone on the Russian border with Europe, are opened to the audience.
+The main active forces are two private military warring companies - USEC and BEAR, leading fierce battles, including with the remaining groups in the city - Scavs.
+The main character is in the occupied city of Tarkov, the escape routes from which are blocked by UN peacekeepers and Russian troops.

 View Full Cast >